Renato Chaves

-Renato de Araújo Chaves Júnior (born 4 May 1990), known as Renato Chaves or simply Renato, is a Brazilian professional footballer who plays for Juventude as a central defender.
+Renato de Araújo Chaves Júnior (born 4 May 1990), known as Renato Chaves or simply Renato, is a Brazilian former professional footballer who played as a central defender.

 Club career

 Corinthians

 Born in São Paulo, Renato joined Corinthians' youth setup in 2001, aged 11.
 In February 2008, after impressing in the previous years' Copa São Paulo de Futebol Júnior, he was promoted to the main squad.

 Renato made his first team – and Série A – debut on 10 May 2009, starting in a 0–1 home loss against Internacional.
 He scored his first goal as a professional late in the month, but in a 1–3 away loss against Santos.

 Loans to Bahia and Figueirense

 On 16 August 2010 Renato was loaned to Bahia until the end of the year.
 After failing to adapt, he returned to his parent club only months later and moved to Figueirense in a one-year loan deal on 29 December.